 Fruits and Vegetables

-Organic produce is preferrable, but it is not necessary.
+Organic produce is preferable, but it is not necessary.
 Non-organic fruits and vegetables still contain enough good bacteria to ferment successfully.
-This is truly personal preference, but we always recommend staying away from any produce treated with chemicals when possible.
+This is truly a personal preference, but we always recommend staying away from any produce treated with chemicals when possible.